Filippa Giordano: Musical success

-In the video of the English version "Heaven Knows" directed by Tim Rice (Robbie Williams, Nicole Kidman) Filippa met Giorgio Armani, who created her new look.
+In the video of the English version "Heaven Knows" directed by Tim Rice (Robbie Williams, Nicole Kidman), Filippa met Giorgio Armani, who created her new look.

-In this year, Giordano posed for the main magazines such as "In Style" – UK, "Gala" – Germany appearing on the cover of "Marie Claire" as an icon of Italian fashion.
+In this year, Giordano posed for the main magazines such as "In Style" – UK, "Gala" – Germany, appearing on the cover of "Marie Claire" as an icon of Italian fashion.

-In May 2002, she sang in a duet with Frida from the legendary group "ABBA", who really wanted to sing with her after a long time of not performing.
-In the same month, she met the Oscar winner Vangelis in Athens for a special interpretation of the Neapolitan song 'Torna a Surriento'.
+In May 2002, she sang in a duet with Anni-Frid Lyngstad from the legendary group "ABBA", who really wanted to sing with her after a long time of not performing.In the same month, she met the Oscar-winning Vangelis in Athens for a special interpretation of the Neapolitan song 'Torna a Surriento'.

-On the occasion of her tour in Japan, she presented a new, different show surrounded by dancers with the choreography of Susanna Beltrami from "La Scala Theatre" Milan.
+On the occasion of her tour in Japan, she presented a new, different show surrounded by dancers with the choreography of Susanna Beltrami from the "La Scala Theatre" in Milan.
 The tour was sold out after only one week of advance sales.
 On her return to Italy, the Mayor of Palermo presented her with "The keys of the city".

 For Christmas 2002, she sang at the prestigious TV Show "Natale in Vaticano", for the second time in her career, with artists like Dionne Warwick, Tom Jones, Lionel Richie etc., singing for the Pope for the third time (Jubilee 2000).

 In the summer of 2003, Filippa attended a Stanislavsky Method workshop with Michael Margotta from the Actors Studio of New York.

-For a special event at the University of Rome, she sang Ennio Morricone's songs conducted by his son Andrea Morricone.
+For a special event at the University of Rome, she sang Ennio Morricone's songs, conducted by his son, Andrea Morricone.
 After the performance, Filippa was asked by Ennio Morricone to repeat the concert at the Auditorium in Rome with him personally conducting the Orchestra.

-She sang for the 25th Gold Efebo of the Italian Cinema where Ettore Scola and Gabriele Salvadores were rewarded.
+She sang for the 25th Gold Efebo of the Italian Cinema, where Ettore Scola and Gabriele Salvadores were rewarded.